Open-Source-Compliance/Sharing-creates-value/README.md

 Here we distinguish two cases:
 ### Initial contribution
 This means a complete package analysis file is contributed of a package which is not contained here already.
 * We inspect the package with FOSSology and do a plausibility test of the content of the document based on the FOSSology information.
+So we will do a review (see below)
 * We will make the information available what we compared during the plausibility check

 ### Update / bug fix